Towerism/csce-313-mp5/README.md

 Multi-threading client-server assignment

 ####Compiling
-This will make everything you need to run the main program, run tests, etc.
+This will make everything you need to run the client and dataserver
 ```
 $ make
 ```